School and after school program

 Decisions about reduced payment at SFO are valid from the month after you send in an application.
 It may take some weeks to process an application for reduced parental payment and make an official decision.
 Meanwhile you have to pay the bills that are due.

-Statutes for municipal school day care services
+Statutes of municipal school day care services (SFO)

 The city council has adopted the following municipal bylaws for the municipal School Day-Care Programme (Norwegian abbreviation SFO – ”skolefritidsordning”) in the municipality of Trondheim.
 These bylaws are in effect as of 1 August 2023.